-162. CAFOs, including medium CAFOs, are extremely water intensive.
-They can cause significant reductions in water supply, especially in drought areas, harming neighbors and their businesses.

-163. For example, studies estimate a "finishing" pig consumes 3 to 5 gallons of water per day.26 Thus, a 2,450 pig CAFO uses around 4,470,000 gallons of water per year.
+- 163. CAFOs, including medium CAFOs, are extremely water intensive.
+They can cause significant reductions in water supply, especially in drought areas, harming neighbors and their businesses. - 164.
+For example, studies estimate a "finishing" pig consumes 3 to 5 gallons of water per day.
+Thus, a 2,450 pig CAFO uses around 4,470,000 gallons of water per year.
 A dairy CAFO with 500 dairy cows uses an estimated 6,700,000 gallons of water per year.
-These estimates do not include water usage once the animals or animal products leave a CAFO's boundaries for further water-intensive activities like slaughter and processing.

-164. CAFO consumption of groundwater can cause the overdraft of aquifers.
+These estimates do not include water usage once the animals or animal products leave a CAFO's boundaries for further water-intensive activities like slaughter and processing. - 165.
+CAFO consumption of groundwater can cause the overdraft of aquifers.
 If groundwater levels decline, polluted groundwater or seawater can migrate or be drawn into areas that would otherwise not be affected by the polluted groundwater or seawater contamination.
-Overdraft also causes land subsidence, which can damage property and permanently reduce an area's groundwater storage capacity.